 - ModNation Racers has two commentators, Biff Tradwell and Gary Reasons.
 Biff is a hammy, arrogant jerk (who never wears pants behind the desk for some reason) while Gary is rather timid and constantly having to fend off Biff's insults.
 At the end of the career mode, Gary retaliates by administering a Vulcan Neck Pinch on Biff The dialogue is quite funny.

-- The announcer from Unreal Tournament was so memorable, the voice clip was stolen for Warcraft III genre-changing mod Defense Of The Ancients.
+- The announcer from Unreal Tournament was so memorable, the voice clip was stolen for Warcraft III genre-changing mod Defense of the Ancients: All-Stars.

-- Dota 2, (the sequel to the aforementioned mod) being itself a Worldf Ham.
+- Dota 2, (the sequel to the aforementioned mod) being itself a World of Ham.
 While the general announcer manages to come off as fairly reserved, the "Mega Kill" announcer is a definite example of this trope.
 What's more, this only takes into account the defaults, which is to say nothing of the multitude of custom "cosmetic" announcers available from the in-game store, some of whom are outstanding hams even while narrating general events.
 Notable examples include the hero announcer packs for Axe and Storm Spirit.

-- The menu announcer of the arcade boat racing game Hydro Thunder is commonly known for yelling absolutely everything you do, including naming any track or boat you choose.
+- The menu announcer of Hydro Thunder is commonly known for yelling absolutely everything you do, including naming any track or boat you choose.

 - Mickey Cantor in Monday Night Combat, who is a direct descendant of Andres Cantor, the soccer announcer pictured at the top of the page.
 Not only is he an extremely energetic play-by-play announcer, he's also an expert corporate mouthpiece.
 He seems to especially enjoy encouraging the pros — and any fans who happen to have brought their sniper rifles from home — to kill MNC mascot Bullseye.

 - Super Monday Night Combat has him replaced by straight-laced professional GG Stack and bombastic former competitor Chip Valvano.
 They both get very excited when announcing, say, a kill streak or turret going down.